All Your Love (album)

 All Your Love is a 2011 album by Malaysian singer, Siti Nurhaliza.
-It was her fifteenth studio album and her first English-language album, released digitally on 16 September and physically on 26 September 2011 by What's Up Entertainment, which is owned and managed by her stepson Adib Khalid.
+It was her sixteenth studio album and her first English-language album, released digitally on 16 September and physically on 26 September 2011 by What's Up Entertainment, which is owned and managed by her stepson Adib Khalid.
 All of the tracks were produced and written by two Australian composers and producers, Bryan Bouro and Christian Alexanda.

 On "Remember You" and "I'll Wait Forever", she collaborated with Sean Kingston and Christian Alexanda respectively.
 The production took place in late January 2011 with the voice recording of all 10 tracks taking two weeks in Kuala Lumpur, while the mixing and mastering process took place in several studios in Australia and Los Angeles.

 The first single, "Falling in Love", was released and promoted on 9 July, when she performed it for the first time at one of her promotional concerts for her beauty products and cosmetic range, SimplySiti in UiTM.
 It was performed live again a week later at the 10th Anugerah Planet Muzik.
 The album as of March 2012, has sold a total of more than 70 000 units from both digital and physical releases.